VirtuosoResearch/Multitask-algorithmic-reasoning/README.md

 ## Citation

-If you find this repository useful or happen to use it in a research paper, please cite our work with the following bib information.
+If you find this repository useful or happen to use it in a research paper, please cite our work with the following BibTeX information.

 ```
 @article{li2026efficiently,